ash15h/Power-Bi-Dashboards/README.md

             <li>Implemented page navigation buttons for enhanced user interaction.</li>
             <li>Used the Parameter feature to create slicers for switching between axis values.</li>
             <li>Utilized DAX functions such as Average, Calculate, Date, Month, Day, and Format.</li>
+            <li>Implemented Row-Level Security (RLS) to provide users with access to data specific to their country.</li>
         </ul>
     </li>
 </ol>